 Most international students need a visa to study in the UK.

-You can apply for a Tier 4 (child) visa if you're aged between 4 and 17 and you want to study at an independent school in the UK.
+You can apply for a Child Student visa if you're aged between 4 and 17 and you want to study at an independent school in the UK.

 Students must also: